 After 4 x 2 bars he starts to play one more ghost note in beat 2 of the second bar.

 This is a typical example of Jeff Porcaro's musicality and personality.
 He was particularly known for his big heart, tasteful playing, and for always putting the music first.
 No ego involved whatsoever.

 Being a studio musician first and the drummer for Toto second he had to always let the music come first.
 That's why everyone wanted to work with Jeff.
 That and his very particular sense of tempo and timing.
 They don't call the man 'Mister Time' for nothing..

-All of this experience of being an in demand studio musician led him to become extremely musically sensitive drum parts.
-Jeff Porcaro was at the to a point where he was almost always able to develop his drum parts as the song progressed.
+All of this experience of being an in demand studio musician led him to become extremely musically sensitive.
+Jeff Porcaro was at the point where he was almost always able to develop his drum parts as the song progressed.